KennethTrecy/chearmyp_parser/README.md

 The lexer has been forked.
 Visit the repository of the lexer for more details.

 ### Author
-Coded by Kenneth Trecy Tobias.
+Chearmyp Parser was created by Kenneth Trecy Tobias.

 [`filled_bare_metal`]: https://github.com/KennethTrecy/feo_template/tree/filled_bare_metal
 [Feo Template]: https://github.com/KennethTrecy/feo_template